characteristics of a franchise | Franchise Coach

 In an ideal situation, the franchisor has a winning idea that grows and makes a profit.

-The franchise business owner finds a way to leverage his or her business acumen to help further build the business and earn profits, and the customer receives good quality services or products.
+The franchise owner finds a way to leverage his or her business acumen to help further build the business and earn profits, and the customer receives good quality services or products.

 If your concept is to win, then it’s time to move on to the next characteristic- the franchise’s business model.